Consistency and the exclusion core in object allocation with co-ownership: Proofs of Results in Section

--- \textbf{Operation B}: After Operation A, we obtain a graph in which all remaining agents point to their favorite remaining objects, all remaining objects point to their owners if their owners remain and otherwise point to nothing, but there are no cycles.
-Because every agent points to one object and every object points to at most one agent, the agents and objects in the graph must form disjoint trees such that the root of each tree is an object that points to nothing and every remaining agent is linked to one root through a unique directed path in the tree.\footnote{Formally, an agent $ i $ is linked to an object $ o_\ell $ via a directed path if there exist distinct agents $ \{i_1,\ldots, i_k\} $ and distinct objects $ \{o_1,\ldots, o_k\} $ such that $ i \rightarrow o_1\rightarrow i_1 \rightarrow o_2\rightarrow i_2\rightarrow \cdots \rightarrow i_{k-1}\rightarrow o_k \rightarrow i_k \rightarrow o_\ell. $} Denote these roots by $ o_1,o_2,\ldots,o_m $. .
+-- \textbf{Operation B}: After Operation A, we obtain a graph in which all remaining agents point to their favorite remaining objects, all remaining objects point to their owners if their owners remain and otherwise point to no agent, but there are no cycles.
+Because every agent points to one object and every object points to at most one agent, the agents and objects in the graph must form disjoint trees such that the root of each tree is an object that points to no agent and every remaining agent is linked to one root through a unique directed path in the tree.\footnote{Formally, an agent $ i $ is linked to an object $ o_\ell $ via a directed path if there exist distinct agents $ \{i_1,\ldots, i_k\} $ and distinct objects $ \{o_1,\ldots, o_k\} $ such that $ i \rightarrow o_1\rightarrow i_1 \rightarrow o_2\rightarrow i_2\rightarrow \cdots \rightarrow i_{k-1}\rightarrow o_k \rightarrow i_k \rightarrow o_\ell. $} Denote these roots by $ o_1,o_2,\ldots,o_m $.
 For every root $ o_\ell $, let $ I_\ell $ denote the set of agents who directly point to $ o_\ell $.
 The second part of Claim \ref{claim:operationA} proves that there exists at least one root $ o_\ell $ and an agent $ i\in I_\ell $ such that $ \mu(i)=o_\ell $.
 Denote the set of such $ i $ by $ U_t $.
-If $ t=1$, place the agents in $ U_1 $ at the top of $ \rhd $ and rank them arbitrarily.
-If $ t>1 $, place the agents in $ U_t $ right below those in $ U_{t-1} $ in $ \rhd $ and rank them arbitrarily.
-Remove $ U_t $ with their assignments in $ \mu $.
+Remove agents in $ U_t $ with their assignments under $ \mu $.
+If $ t=1$, place the agents in $ U_1 $ at the top of $ \rhd $; their relative rankings can be arbitrary.
+If $ t>1 $, place the agents in $ U_t $ right below those in $ U_{t-1} $ in $ \rhd $; their relative rankings can be arbitrary.
 Move to step $ t+1 $ if there exist remaining agents.
 Otherwise, stop.

 Since at least one agent is removed in each step, the above algorithm must stop in finite steps.
 Claim \ref{claim:operationA} implies that the outcome of YRMH-IGYT with the order $ \rhd $ is $ \mu $.